tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 	    </div>
 	{% endblock %}

-Much like the man of the `django-registartion-redux` forms that we created previously (with an example [here](#section-redux-templates-login)), this template inherits from Rango's `base.html` template.
+Like the `django-registration-redux` forms that we created previously (with an example [here](#section-redux-templates-login)), this template inherits from Rango's `base.html` template.
 Recall that this template incorporates the basic layout for our Rango app.
 We also create an HTML `<form>` within the `body_block` block.
 This will be populated with fields from the `form` objects that we'll be passing to the template from the corresponding view -- we'll work on this next.
 You should also be aware of the new URL mapping that we use, `register_profile`.
 We'll be defining this in the third step.

 W> ### Don't Forget `multipart/form-data`!
 W> When creating your form, don't forget to include the `enctype="multipart/form-data"` attribute in the `<form>` tag.
 We need to set this to [instruct the web browser and server that no character encoding should be used](https://stackoverflow.com/questions/4526273/what-does-enctype-multipart-form-data-mean).
 Why?
 Here, we could be performing *file uploads* (a user profile image).
 If you don't include this attribute, uploading images with this form will not work.